 Step 1: Go to Bluehost.com (affiliate link) and it will take you to this page:

-The cost varies, but right now it looks like it’s $6.95 per month – still amazing to me since I remember paying much more for 100 megabytes of storage (about 20 modern digital pictures).
-Click Sign Up Now.
+The cost varies, but due to the number of MMM readers flowing in, they give us a special.
+Right now it looks like it’s only $3 per month – still amazing to me since I remember paying much more for 100 megabytes of storage (about 20 modern digital pictures).
+Click “Get Started Now.”

 Step 2: If you want to register your newly-invented domain name, enter it on the left.
 If you already have one registered elsewhere, enter it on the right.
 Since you can register a free domain name with every new account, it might be worth locking in one either way, depending on your needs.
 Click Next.